datascientiafoundation/feature-engineering/README.md

 ```
 .
 ├── config/
-│   ├── countries.txt        # Contains a list of countries (2-letter country codes).
+│   ├── config.yaml        # Contains a list of countries and sensors
-│   └── datasets.txt         # Contains a list of available datasets.
 ├── data/
 │   ├── CREP/                # Datasets following the CREP structure (Hierarchical).
 │   ├── raw/                 # Raw datasets, organized by country code.